This Banana and Raspberry Cake with Passionfruit Cream Cheese Frosting is the perfect cake for afternoon tea, a baby shower or high tea!

 But back to the baking… I had really wanted to make a banana cake but I didn’t have any ripe bananas in our fruit bowl.
 Luckily, a few weeks ago a froze a few bananas that were super ripe.
 I know you can freeze bananas a couple of different ways, but I like to peel mine, chop them into big chunks (about thirds) and then pop the pieces into a glad bag, seal and freeze.
 This way it’s so easy to grab the bag out and blend the frozen bananas into smoothies or let them defrost and use them in baking.
 I love freezing bananas because that way you always have ripe bananas on hand when you need them.
 We all know that bananas are really annoying and always seem to go ripe when it’s halfway during the week and you have absolutely no time to do anything with them.
 Freezing them totally solves that problem.

-Now after our afternoon tea there were still a couple of pieces of banana cake leftover so I decided to freeze them.
+Now after our afternoon tea there were still a couple of pieces of Banana and Raspberry Cake with Passionfruit Cream Cheese Frosting leftover so I decided to freeze them.
 I could lie and tell you that they froze really well… but I don’t lie, so to tell you the truth, I have absolutely no idea how well they froze.
 I haven’t tried a piece yet!
 And to be honest, I’m a little dubious about how well the cream cheese frosting will have frozen, but hey, I’ll give it a go.
 Otherwise, just make things easier for yourself… sit down and eat, eat, eat all of the cake, and then you won’t have to worry about whether or not to freeze the leftovers!
 Another problem solved.

 Enjoy the rest of your weekend.
 I hope it’s relaxing and fun!
 Now I’m off to eat cute baby shower food, coo over all the gorgeous baby stuff and play lots of hilarious games.